 4. Know how dramatic tension works and how this can be applied to learning contexts requiring dramatic activity.

 5. Know the difference between play and drama, make believe and pretence, and be able to use a range of language codes to shift learning responsibility to learners.

-The processes for obtaining the QM’s are as follows:
+The processes for obtaining the Quality Mark

 • The settings will write a short brief set of details evidencing the criteria in the appropriate section details as above.
-There will follow correspondence via e-mails and phone calls, or if near a National Team member will make an initial visit.
+There will follow correspondence via e-mails and phone calls, or a National Team member will make an initial visit.
 This will be to verify and evaluate the evidence supplied by the school concerned.
 If the criterions are met in the eyes of the National Team member from this initial record the next stage will be the day visit.

 • In the event of a school judged to be in need of more evidence to support their standard required they might submit further evidence at any time.
 It will be at the discretion of the National Team Assessor to charge any more depending on time and travel needs up to a maximum of one-day full charge if necessary.

 • Schools may submit evidence at any time within one year of their first evaluation.